Mercer (automobile): History

 Delling updated designs so that even sporting Mercers had windshields and bench seats.
 Enclosed coachwork, as well as Houdaille shock absorbers were added.
 Delling departed in 1916 and in 1917 F.W.
 Roebling died, followed the year after by C.G.
 Roebling.
-The Mercer Automobile Company lost direction and in October of 1919 a Wall Street syndicate calling itself the Mercer Motors Company acquired control.
-Former Packard vice-president, Emlen S. Hare became President.
+The Mercer Automobile Company lost direction and in October 1919 a Wall Street syndicate calling itself the Mercer Motors Company acquired control.
+Former Packard vice-president, Emlen S. Hare became president.

 The new Mercer organization acquired a substantial interest in Locomobile and Simplex marques.
 Hare's Motors resulted from this, but by August of 1921 Hare's Motors collapsed, and control of Mercer passed back to original Mercer people including John L. Kuser.

 For 1923 an overhead valve six-cylinder (Rochester engine) was introduced with a three-speed Brown & Lipe gearbox.
 This joined the four-speed Mercer four-cylinder and Mercers gained front brakes in 1924.